learn-co-curriculum/react-hooks-redux-use-dispatch-readme/README.md

+# Mapping Dispatch to Props

+## Objectives

+- Write functions that connect Redux actions to component events

 ### Introduction

 So as you remember, `mapStateToProps()` gives us a degree of separation of concerns by allowing us to not reference our store in our component when retrieving the state.
-So it moved us towards having our state management in one part of our code, and our display of our state management in a different part.
+It moved us towards having our state management in one part of our code, and our display of our state management in a different part.
 In other words, it started the process of removing knowledge of __Redux__ inside our components.